hechoendrupal/drupal-console-book/en/chains/registering.md

-# Registering chain commands as regular commands
+# Registering as regular commands

-Chains definition can contain metadata that make them discovered and registered by DrupalConsole so they can be executed as any other command.
+Chains definition can contain metadata that make them discovered and registered by DrupalConsole so they can be executed as any other regular command.

-In order to register a chain command you need to add a `command` section containing `name` and `description`.
+To register as regular command you need to add a `command` section containing `name` and `description`.

 ```
 command: